Easy DIY Christmas Garlands to Transform Your Holiday Decor

 bowls of red and white felt balls

-Step 2 -Decide the pattern you want for your felt balls.
-I had 60 white felt balls and 10 each of the polka-dot and swirl felt balls.
-I decided to use two felt balls between one of the polka-dot and swirl red balls.
+Step 2 -Decide on the pattern you want for your felt balls.
+I had 60 white felt balls and 10 each polka-dot and swirl felt balls.
+I decided to use two white felt balls between the red polka-dot and swirl balls.

 Step 3 – Thread your embroidery thread through your large darning needle.
 Don’t cut any thread.
 You will continue adding felt balls onto the thread until you have the length you need.